adultdate/filament-calendar/README.md

 ```

 ### Configuration
-The `CalendarResource` takes all available options like the underlying calendar package, for more info [read here](https://github.com/vkurko/calendar?tab=readme-ov-file#resource-object).
+The `CalendarResource` takes all available options like the underlying filament-calendar package, for more info [read here](https://github.com/vkurko/filament-calendar?tab=readme-ov-file#resource-object).

-Below is a list of available methods on the calendar object:
+Below is a list of available methods on the filament-calendar object:

 #### Setting the title
-Sets the title of the resource that is rendered in the calendar.
+Sets the title of the resource that is rendered in the filament-calendar.
 ```php
 CalendarResource::make()->title('My resource');
 ```